-Based on our own experience as treeplanters, we use our Slashpile necklace as a symbol of surviving a full season of this extremely challenging and laborious summer job out in the Canadian wilds.
-As typical Canadian outdoorsy women, who love camping, canoeing, and sitting by a fire, we also love to think of this as a campfire on a necklace.
+Based on their own experience as treeplanters, this Slashpile necklace is made as a symbol of surviving a full season of tree planting out in the Canadian wilds.
+As Canadian outdoorsy people, who love camping, canoeing, and sitting by a fire, the designers love to think of this as a campfire on a necklace.